yashraj24october/Website-Performance-Optimization-Hacks/Tips-to-reduce-LCP-time-of-site.md

 ### Tips to reduce LCP time

 1. Identify the largest element of 'Above the fold' part and ensure it is lighter and will load faster.
 Make effort by code that it load faster.<br>
-2. Optimize the images size by using Webp, Avif instead of PNG and JPEG.<br>
-3. Add <b>font-display: swap; </b> in @font-face{} <br>
+2. Add <b>font-display: swap; </b> in @font-face{} <br>
  it will impove the LCP. because of this browser will not wait for downloading of assigned font,<br> it will initially use the downloaded font first then swap after downloading of required font.
-4. Add defer in script elements
+3. Add defer in script elements
+4. Optimize the images size by using Webp, Avif instead of PNG and JPEG.<br>
 5. Minify html, css and JS file it will decrease the execution and load time.
-   [For Minifying JS files, In Drupal we can use 'Minify JS' Module or do using online tools]
+   [For Minifying JS files, In Drupal we can use 'Minify JS' Module or do using online tools] [For Minifying source HTML codes, in drupal, we have 'Minify Source HTML' Module]
-7. Reduce of database queries and try caching of query result
+6. Reduce of database queries and try caching of query result
-8. Implement caching of view results.
+7. Implement caching of view results.
-9. Remove unused codes from CSS and JS.
+8. Remove unused codes from CSS and JS.
-10. Remove unnecessary commented codes.
+9. Remove unnecessary commented codes.